wickworks/witchdice/README.md

 - add a nice nouveau border to the xcard

+- bug: mode summary at the top expands the whole window

 ##### FEATURES ######
 - dX dice?
 - X-card raised :::: anonymous or not